Aims and scope

 Authors who publish with AJCEM must agree to the following terms;

-- Authors transfer the copyright to AJCEM who has the license that allows authors and others to share the work with an acknowledgement of the works’ authorship and initial publication in AJCEM
+- Authors transfer the copyright to AJCEM who publishes under CC BY license that allows authors and others to share the work with an acknowledgement of the works’ authorship and initial publication in AJCEM

 - Authors are able to enter into separate, additional contractual arrangements for the non-exclusive and non-commercial distribution of AJCEM published version of the work (e.g. posting it on institutional repository or publishing it in a book), with acknowledgement of its initial publication in AJCEM